 In the unlikely case that you break a CFL, these broken CFL bulbs are not quite as scary as you may think.
 Most of the mercury in these bulbs becomes bound to the glass during use and only 14 percent gets released if the bulb breaks.
 Don’t use a vacuum; simply clean up with a broom, wipe the area down with a wet towel, rinse off the broom, and wash your hands.

-So by switching out your bulbs this summer, you decrease your demand for electricity, which in theory requires fewer coal burning power plants to operate or to operate at lower level, and you help break this vicious earth contaminating cycle.
+So by switching out your bulbs this summer, you decrease your demand for electricity, which lightens the load on coal-burning power plants and generating less CO2 out of those tall smokestacks.